MaggieLee01/CSAPP-3e-Solutions/chapter1/index.md

-# A Tour of Computer Systems testMaggieLee
+# A Tour of Computer Systems
 > **Quote**
 > Computer science is no more about computers than astronomy is about telescopes.
 >